polsys/Peisik/Docs/Optimizing Compiler.md

 4. First optimization pass: constant folding and analysis for inlining.
 See `Function.AnalyzeAndOptimizePreInlining(...)`.
 5. Inlining: TBD.
 6. Second optimization pass: TBD.
 New pass of constant folding as the inlining has allowed new opportunities.
+7. Code generation: See `CodeGeneratorPeisik.CompileFunction(...)`.
+  7a.
+Variable slot allocation, if enabled.
-7. Code generation: the expression trees are recursively written as Peisik bytecode.
-See `CodeGeneratorPeisik.CompileFunction(...)`.
+  7b.
+Code generation: the expression trees are recursively written as Peisik bytecode.

-## Optimizations (planned)
+## Optimizations (implemented so far)
 - Constant folding
   - Internal functions with constant parameters
   - Simplification of if statements with constant condition
+- Variable slot allocation
+  - Implemented as a linear scan register allocator
+  - Reduces stack slots in use by combining variables with separate lifetimes

+## Possible optimizations (given time and interest)
 - Dead code elimination
+  - Removing code after function is guaranteed to return
+  - Removing unused variable assignments when there are no side effects
 - Function inlining
+  - Moving the expression tree of a called function into the caller
+  - Powerful when the callee (or parts of it) may be evaluated compile-time
+  - Needs heuristics for code size and complexity
 - Common subexpression elimination / value numbering (maybe, limited)
-- Variable slot allocation (maybe, reduces slots in use)
-- Some numeric optimizations (maybe)
+  - Instead of repeating expensive calculations, store the result into a local
+  - Needs cost heuristics
+  - Would be easier with a full SSA form